-In order to achieve your future vision, you must take directed action, regardless of your present emotional, psychological or physical state.
+In order to achieve your future vision, you must have self discipline.
+With the proper approach, its easier to take directed action, regardless of your present emotional, psychological or physical state.
 It can be more difficult at certain times than others.
 That lifestyle can even seem unreachable, but it’s important we remember that no matter what, it’s still possible.
 And it’s all up to you!

 The greatest secret for achieving this state of mind is this: don’t give up and be sure to forgive yourself when things don’t go according to your plan.
 It is never easy to establish a whole new way of thinking.
 So, don’t be too hard on yourself.
 When you make a mistake, just move on and try your best not to repeat it.
 If you don’t continually move forward, unwelcome emotions will arise, like anger and frustration, and emotional triggers only create obstacles on your journey.